Need inspiration for a digital display campaign?

 This video aims to boost apartment bookings and includes a voiceover.

 This video has generated hundreds of organic video views from within Youtube.
-I created it as an amateur project.
+I created it a long time ago as an amateur project.
 I have a special interest in using video for educating preschoolers.

 Facebook Video Promotions: